exonum/exonum-doc/src/get-started/install.md

 - [RocksDB][rocksdb] (persistent storage)
 - [libsodium][libsodium] (cryptography engine)

-!!! note
-    Before version 0.3, Exonum supported [LevelDB][leveldb] as an alternative storage engine.
-In [0.3 release][rel0.3.0], the support for LevelDB was dropped.

 You can find instructions how to install dependencies in various environments below.